Real have to wait for Mbappe as PSG decide they don't need the money

 Real at least look in far better shape than their great rivals Barcelona, who were forced to let go of Messi as they drown in debts of over one billion euros.

-Their only signings this summer have been free agents in Memphis Depay, Eric Garcia and Sergio Aguero.
+Their only signings this summer have been free agents Memphis Depay, Eric Garcia and Sergio Aguero.

-On Tuesday they were holding a fire sale of young players –- Emerson Royal to Tottenham Hotspur, Ilaix Moriba to Barcelona -- in a desperate attempt to raise funds.
+On Tuesday they held a fire sale of young players –- Emerson Royal to Tottenham Hotspur, Ilaix Moriba to RB Leipzig -- in a desperate attempt to raise funds.

-And then it emerged they were prepared to allow Antoine Griezmann, who they needed to offload in order to keep Messi but couldn't, to return to Atletico Madrid on loan.
+And then it emerged they were prepared to allow Antoine Griezmann, the French forward whose planned departure was originally part of the failed attempt to hold on to Messi, to return to Atletico Madrid on loan.

 In comparison, Real missing out on Mbappe, if just for a year, looks like no big deal.